Sustainable business models to the masses

 The course provides an introduction to sustainable business models and outlines the central challenge designing and innovating business models that are both sustainable and profitable.
 This course has been an important arena to test sustainable business models research, as have similar courses at CBS and ESADE.

-At an event at Copenhagen Business School recently, Project Leader Lars Jacob Tynes Pedersen and his colleague Sveinung Jørgensen, both from NHH, took centre-stage to set the context for the event and introduce the video modules.
+At an event at Copenhagen Business School recently, for the local business community, project leader Lars Jacob Tynes Pedersen and his colleague Sveinung Jørgensen, both from NHH, took centre-stage to set the context for the event and introduce the video modules.
 Presentations were then made by Chief Executive Officers at KLS Pure Print and Skagerak, illustrating how sustainability design has been implemented and has innovated their businesses.

 Sustainable Business Models Project